 Take a new look at your lunchbox

 Start with dinner.
-If you're already cooking, make extra.
+If you're already cooking, make extra food.
 You can just reheat and eat, but you don't have to.

 - Tonight's roast chicken makes a great quesadilla with a little cheese and sweet red pepper.